 The UE shall setup the first SS/PBCH block measurement timing configuration (SMTC) in accordance with the received periodicityAndOffset parameter (providing Periodicity and Offset value for the following condition) in the smtc1 configuration.
 The first subframe of each SMTC occasion occurs at an SFN and subframe of the NR SpCell meeting the following condition:

-SFN mod T = FLOOR (Offset/10);
+SFN mod T = FLOOR ((Offset/10) ) mod T;

+if the Periodicity is larger than sf5:

 subframe = Offset mod 10;

+else:

+subframe = Offset or (Offset +5);

 with T = Periodicity/10.

-If smtc2 is present, for cells indicated in the pci-List parameter in smtc2 in the same frequency, the UE shall setup an additional SS/PBCH block measurement timing configuration (SMTC) in accordance with the received periodicity parameter in the smtc2 configuration and use the Offset (derived from parameter periodicityAndOffset) and duration parameter from the smtc1 configuration.
+If smtc2 is present, for cells indicated in the pci-List parameter in smtc2 in the same MeasObjectNR, the UE shall setup an additional SS/PBCH block measurement timing configuration (SMTC) in accordance with the received periodicity parameter in the smtc2 configuration and use the Offset (derived from parameter periodicityAndOffset) and duration parameter from the smtc1 configuration.
 The first subframe of each SMTC occasion occurs at an SFN and subframe of the NR SpCell meeting the above condition:

-On the concerned frequency, the UE shall not consider SS/PBCH block transmission in subframes outside the SMTC occasion for measurements including RRM measurements.
+On the indicated ssbFrequency, the UE shall not consider SS/PBCH block transmission in subframes outside the SMTC occasion for measurements including RRM measurements.

+5.5.2.11 Measurement gap sharing configuration

+The UE shall:

+1> if the UE is operating in EN-DC:

+2> if gapSharingFR2 is set to setup:

+3> if an FR2 measurement gap sharing configuration is already setup, release the measurement gap sharing configuration;

+3> setup the FR2 measurement gap sharing configuration indicated by the measGapSharingConfig in accordance with the received measGapSharingScheme as defined in TS 38.133 [14];

+2> else:

+3> release the FR2 measurement gap sharing configuration.

 5.5.3 Performing measurements